solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 will also need to be restored.
 Review the migration process.
 See [Perform post-restore tasks] for more information.

+Lastly, note that performing a restore from a backup provisions a new Flexible Server instance.
+Most of the new server's configuration is inherited from the old server, though it depends on the type of restore performed.

+Learn more about backup and restore in Flexible Server from the [Microsoft documentation.]

 ## Read replicas

-[Read replicas][67] can be used to increase the MySQL read throughput, improve performance for regional users, and implement disaster recovery.
+[Read replicas][43] can be used to increase the MySQL read throughput, improve performance for regional users, and implement disaster recovery.
 When creating one or more read replicas, be aware that additional charges will apply for the same compute and storage as the primary